phip1611/generic-tm1637-gpio-driver-rust/README.md

 # Generic TM1637 GPIO Driver

-Zero-dependency generic GPIO driver for the TM1637 micro controller, primarily for educational purpose.
+Generic GPIO driver for the TM1637 micro controller, primarily for educational purpose.
 It is used in the 4-digit 7-segment display by AZ-Delivery [(Link)](https://www.az-delivery.de/products/4-digit-display).
 Generic means that it is not dependent on a specific GPIO interface.
 You can choose the GPIO interface/library on your own.